-- Is the traditional once-a-year 350 reviews efficient and provide a transparent view of the rater and ratee?
+- Is the traditional once-a-year 350 review efficient and does it provide a transparent view of the rater and ratee?

 - Do you intend to throw in the towel on performance evaluation or have you already?